OlivierGeorgeon/osoyoo/docs/overview/Part_1_Easy_to_Read_Overview.md

 What to do?

-One approach is access a moderna large language model, which may have read all the technical documentation concerning your system already.
+One approach is access a modern large language model generative AI, which may have read all the technical documentation concerning your system already.
 However, the prompts used can make a large difference.

 Let's give it a try.
 We will use for these examples ChatGPT/GPT4: